-[ Water Despite commissioning of a water purification plant in 2011 and connection to the rand water system in 2013, Delmas still experiences erratic water suppliers due to the aging reticulation network Waste water According to the 2014 SERO report Victor Khanye Local Municipality is ranked 17 worst out of the 18 Municipalities in Mpumalanga Province in the Green Drop risk profile.
+Water Despite commissioning of a water purification plant in 2011 and connection to the rand water system in 2013, Delmas still experiences erratic water suppliers due to the aging reticulation network

+Waste water According to the 2014 SERO report Victor Khanye Local waste water According to the 2014 SERCO report victor khanye Local Municipality is ranked 17 worst out of the 18 Municipalities in Mpumalanga Province in the Green Drop risk profile.
 The Municipal Sewage water works is dilapidated and cannot cope with population increase.
-Electricity The commissioning of the 20 MVA sub-station in 2016, has resulted in adequate supply of power for both industrial and domestic use, however there is need to upgrade ageing supporting infrastructure Implementation of Local Implementation Social Labour Plan Projects by mining houses In terms of the Mineral and Petroleum Resources Development Act 28 of 2002, "holders of mining and production rights should contribute towards the socio-economic development of the areas in which they are operating " They are nineteen mines operating with-in Victor Khanye Local Municipality area of jurisdiction, thirteen mining coal, Two mining silica and four quarrying clay and sand.
-The Municipality recommends LED projects to be considered by the Department of Mineral Resources ( DMR ), upon approval by DMR mines should implement the LED-SLP projects.
+Electricity The commissioning of the 20 MVA sub-station in 2016, has resulted in adequate supply of power for both industrial and domestic use, however there is need to upgrade ageing supporting infrastructure Implementation of Local In terms of the Mineral and Petroleum Resources Development Act Implementation Social 28 of 2002, "holders of mining and production rights should contribute towards the socio-economic development of the areas in Labour Plan Projects by which they are executive " They are viscous as a constant mining houses within Victor Khanye Local Municipality area of jurisdiction, thirteen mining coal, Two mining silica and four quarrying clay and sand.
+The Municipality recommends LED projects to be considered by the Department of Mineral Resources (DMR), upon approval by DMR mines should implement the LED-SLP projects.
 The LED/SLP implementation rate has been very poor in the past five years less only four mines have fully implemented their LED/SLP commitments.
-Non implementation of SLP/LED projects lead to slow economic growth & development and community instability
+Non implementation of SLP/LED projects lead to slow economic growth & development and community instability.
 Lack of relevant skills Despite a marked improvement in Matric pass rate in 2013.
 Holders of post-matric remain comparatively low.
 Most locals remain employed as labourers in local industries due to lack of relevant qualifications.
 This scenario leads to low economic growth due to low disposable income.